 TOURIST ATTRACTIONS ON IBIZA

-If you’re going on vacation to Ibiza, you’re most likely wondering what tourist attractions the island can offer you beyond the crazy nightlife.
-Ibiza, the paradise island of the Balearic Islands.
+If you’re going on holiday to Ibiza, you’re most likely wondering what tourist attractions the island can offer you beyond the crazy nightlife.
+Ibiza, the Paradise Island of the Balearic Islands.
 Party goers from all over the world come here to rave it up in various clubs and on the beach until dawn.
 However, Ibiza isn’t only dance discos.
 The island offers a lot of attractions, also for people who are not the kings of the dance floors.
 What is worth seeing here, apart from the well-known clubs?

 1. IBIZA—THE HISTORICAL CITY OF DALT VILA